lucagiorgino/polito-wa1-car-rental/README.md

 ## React client application routes

-- Route `/`: page content and purpose
+- Route `/`: redirect to login or to protected page (if authenticated)
+- Route `/login`: page to handle the login
+- Route `/public/vehicles`: public page
+- Route `/protected/rent`: page to choose
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/protected/history`: this page show the user rentals (past and active)
-- ...
+- Route `/protected/future`:  this page show the user future reservations

 ## REST API server